canpute/simplezarr/README.md

 Why not use zarr-python?
 We ran into performance issues, and upon investigating what happens under the hood, we found it hard to follow the path that the code takes, especially regarding threading and asyncio.
-Granted, part of that complexity is because it must support older Zarr versions as well.
+Granted, part of that complexity is because it must also support older Zarr versions.
 Another reason is that zarr-python does not seem to have a way to read individual blocks asynchronously (`AsyncArray.get_block_selection()` does not exist), which was a requirement for our use-case.